 - Uses a thinner plastic, so they may be less noticeable.

-- Cuts aligners straight across to make them more powerful, but they may be more visible.
+- Cuts aligners straight across, so they may be more visible.

 Aligner Thickness

 We mentioned briefly that Invisalign’s aligners are slightly thicker than ClearCorrect’s.
-This might make them more comfortable and sturdy, but it can also mean that they’re more visible.
-ClearCorrect’s plastic is a little thinner, so they can be less noticeable.
+This might make them more comfortable and sturdy, but it can also mean that they’re more visible to some.
+ClearCorrect’s plastic is a little thinner, which could potentially make them less noticeable.

 Aligner Clarity

 Both Invisalign and ClearCorrect aligners have a slightly frosted, textured surface.
 But if you look at them side by side, you’ll notice that ClearCorrect’s aligners are slightly more opaque.
-Your teeth are porous and have a naturally matte surface, so frosted and textured aligners generally look more natural.
-Both are great options, and your dentist may have samples for you to examine as you make your decision.
+Your teeth are porous and have a naturally matte surface, so in our opinion, frosted and textured aligners generally look more natural.
+We think both are great options, and your dentist may have samples for you to examine as you make your decision.

 Aligner Cut

 There are two different ways to trim an aligner: straight across the top or scalloped to match your gum line.
 ClearCorrect uses a straight cut while Invisalign scallops theirs.
-Without any attachments or engagers, a straight cut can move the teeth more quickly, as it can leverage the gums to exert more force.
+Without any attachments or engagers, a straight cut can improve aligners’ force transfer and distribute stress more evenly, according to a 2022 study.

 Attachments

-Invisalign’s SmartForce attachments and ClearCorrect’s Engagers increase the power of their aligners, empowering more complex dental shifts.
+Invisalign’s SmartForce attachments and ClearCorrect’s Engagers help improve orthodontic tooth movement, empowering more complex dental shifts.
 But since dentists affix them to the front surfaces of your teeth, they also increase visibility.
 Attachments are often tooth-colored, so they don’t stand out too much, but observant bystanders might still notice them.

 Patient Experience Comparison